darianrosebrook/kokoro-onnx-raycast-api/docs/CAWS_IMPLEMENTATION.md

 ## Overview

 This document describes the implementation of CAWS (Coding Agent Workflow System) v1.0 compliance for the Kokoro TTS API project.
-CAWS provides engineering-grade quality gates, comprehensive testing, and audit trails for AI-generated code.
+CAWS provides engineering-grade quality gates, extensive testing, and audit trails for AI-generated code.

 ## Trust Score: 99/100 ✅

-The project has achieved a **99/100 trust score**, exceeding the 80/100 target for CAWS compliance.
+The project has implemented a **99/100 trust score**, exceeding the 80/100 target for CAWS compliance.

 ## Architecture